 Surrency, Steven, M.A., Ph.D., CI & CT; SC:L

-Steven Surrency is interested in the interaction between language, culture, and philosophy.
-His areas of specialization include interpretation (hermeneutics) in religious contexts, contemporary Roman Catholic issues in translation, the history of interpretation, and ethical dilemmas for both spoken and signed language interpreters.
-In addition to his work in the Department of Communication Sciences and Disorders, he serves on the faculty of the Honors College and cooperates extensively with Residential Education as a Faculty Fellow.
+Steven Surrency is a linguist interested in the interaction between language, culture, and interpretation.
+His areas of specialization include hermeneutics, linguistic stigmatization, cultural problems in interpretation, and ethical dilemmas for both spoken and sign-language interpretation.
+He is particularly interested in international issues in interpretation.
+In addition to his work at the University of South Florida, he is an accredited International-Sign interpreter by the World Federation of the Deaf and the World Association of Sign Language Interpreters, working at the United Nations and in other high-level international venues.
 Outside of his work in the university, he enjoys time with his family, traveling Europe, and powerlifting.

 - Curriculum Vitae